-WCCLS is a partnership between the County, nine cities and two non-profit organizations to provide public library service to all county residents.
+WCCLS is a partnership between the County, nine cities and three non-profit organizations to provide public library service to all county residents.
 A “cooperative” structure like this is rather unusual in Oregon, but it was chosen as a way to link together existing public libraries and services with an overlay of county funding.
 This partnership started in 1976—think 70’s co-ops and sharing!

 Local determination and decision-making is a time-honored principle.
 Member libraries provide facilities, determine local policies, staffing, programs, hours, etc., and agree to “play well with others” by providing all borrowers the same high quality service.